What is a homeschool bundle?

 You may have seen these going around Instagram recently.
 All of a sudden all of your favorite homeschool accounts are sharing about a “bundle” of resources around a particular theme.
 So what is it exactly?
 In a nutshell, these popular bundles are...well, brilliant.
 The main idea is that a bunch of creators come together and offer their products (often all surrounding one theme) in one big themed set for a super reduced price for a limited time.

-For example, the current bundle that I am a contributor for is The Nature Bundle Volume 3.
+For example, the current bundle that I am a contributor for is A Season of Learning Bundle.

 What’s the catch?